8pxl/keejLib/README.md

 - `struct robotConstants`

  holds constants for robot, used when initializing a `chassis` object

 - `struct atns`
--

  holds a list of auton function pointers and a list of names.

 - `class cubicBezier`

  class to represent a cubicBezier given 4 points

 - `double dtr()`

  converts degrees to radians

 - `double rtd()`

  converts radians to degrees

 - `double sign()`

  returns 1 if positive, -1 otherwise.

 - `double hypot()`

 hypotenuse given 2 side lengths. has support for passing in 2 numbers or a `lib::point`

 - `double absoluteAngleToPoint()`

  returns the angle between two points using inverse tangent

+- `double dist()`

+  returns the distance between two `point`s

 now for the non trivial stuff...